Safran boosts titanium stocks, shores up supply chain | Headlines

 Safran boosts titanium stocks, shores up supply chain

 The French company - which together with General Electric co-owns the world's largest jet engine manufacturer by units sold, CFM International - is also looking to diversify its sources of the metal.
-British engine maker Rolls-Royce also said it was ramping up titanium supplies from outside Russia.
+Separately, Boston-based General Electric said it is not concerned about titanium supplies as its current inventory levels are comfortable.

 French jet engine maker Safran said on Thursday it had enough titanium reserves for several months after increasing stocks of the metal since the start of the year as Western aerospace companies brace for fallout from the Ukraine crisis.
-Safran, which uses titanium to make landing gear for long-haul jetliners as well as some aero-engine parts, depends on Russia for less than half its requirements, though Russia's VSMPO-AVISMA corporation remains its largest single supplier.
+Safran, which uses titanium to make landing gear for long-haul jetliners as well as some aero engine parts, depends on Russia for less than half its requirements, although Russia's VSMPO-AVISMA corporation remains its largest single supplier.

 "We have been watching this situation for several weeks and have decided since the start of the year to increase our stocks of titanium especially through distributors in Germany," Chief Executive Olivier Andries told reporters.
 The French company - which together with General Electric co-owns the world's largest jet engine manufacturer by units sold, CFM International - is also looking to diversify its sources of the metal.